karlthomas3/meetballs-ascii-cli/README.md

 }
 ```

-In the terminal use `go build` and go will automatically compile a binary for your machine and os.
+In the terminal use `go build` and go will automatically compile a binary for your machine and os.<br>
+Now if you look in your local files you should see `ascii`.
+The file is named from the `init` command before.
+It's `repo@location/programName`

 Try running it with `./ascii Salty Meetballs!` and see for yourself.
 If you're on windows you'll have to use `ascii.exe` instead of `./ascii`